BACK TO CONTENTS

 Back to change notice

-After the war, the British Army re-registered their vehicles going from the census numbers to registration numbers with a combination of 2 digits, 2 letters, 2 digits.
-The conversion from the "old"census number to the new number was registered in the so called "Keycards".
+After the war, the British Army re-registered their vehicles going from the census numbers to registration numbers (ERM) with a combination of 2 digits, 2 letters, 2 digits.
+The conversion from the "old"census number to the new number was registered in the so called "Key Cards".

-The start date of the conversion is thought to have been around 1949, and the key cards do not contain RAF or RN Nortons.
+The start date of the conversion is thought to have been around 1949.
+The key cards do not contain RAF or RN Nortons.

 Any analysis of the Keycards has a certain amount of inaccuracy and I can only say this analysis to be indicative but of uncertain truth.
 There is also a chance for "reading information into it" that was never meant to be and that I do not know if my copies are the real total as cards could be missing.